Skip to content

 Toulouse (approximately 45–50 minutes by road), Gers

 Château Engalin is an 18th-century estate around 45 to 50 minutes from Toulouse in Occitanie, with the ruins of an 11th-century Romanesque Rose Chapel, restored stone walls, and a vaulted room.
-It prices on tiered named packages: a Space and Accommodation tier covering sole use of the estate, fifteen en-suite bedrooms for 30, three breakfasts, a wedding lunch, a pizza night for 30, and in-house planning and styling.
-Fifteen bedrooms sleep 32 and the estate hosts up to 120 seated on a 3-night minimum.
-The Space and Accommodation tier is €25,000, with full food, drink, and service at €35,000.
+It prices on tiered named packages: a Space and Accommodation tier covering sole use of the estate, fifteen en-suite bedrooms, three breakfasts, a wedding lunch, a pizza night, and in-house planning and styling, with full food, drink, and service layered on top.

 Why We Love It